eshan-sud/Banking_Management_System/README.md

 ____________________________________________________________________________________________________________________________________________________________________________

-# Banking Management System
+# Bank Management System

 <img width="434" alt="Screenshot 2023-11-18 131115" src="https://github.com/eshan-sud/Banking_Management_System/assets/113531303/b78708a9-7c92-4b84-8a9b-ada760faf70b">

-Introducing a GUI-based Banking Management System designed for cusotmers of a bank and their admins to maintain and manage records
+Introducing a GUI-based Bank Management System designed for cusotmers of a bank and their admins to maintain and manage records

 Built using Java programming lanaguage, Object Oriented Programming and file handling.